mudkipme/mudkipme.github.io/source/_posts/Sonos-One-First-Impressions.md

 The last straw comes on Feb.
 27, the Pokémon Day.
 When Pikachu Talk comes to Alexa devices, I can't wait to get a Sonos One.
 Here's my comparison of the two speakers.
 Some factors will change when AirPlay 2 comes to both devices, but I don't think buying decisions should be based on future uncertain promises.

-### When should you get a HomePod
+### When you should get a HomePod

 * If you are an Apple Music or iTunes Match subscriber.
 (I'm not because I switch App Store account frequently and it will purge downloads of Apple Music)
 * If you need it be the speaker when playing video on iPad or Apple TV.
-* If you need AirPlay and doesn't have an always-on computer at home.
+* If you need AirPlay and don't have an always-on computer at home.
 (Router with open source firmware, Raspberry Pis, NAS, Mac mini, etc...)

 ### When you should get a Sonos One